planet-nine-app/planet-nine/The Stack.md

 [^4]: "There are a lot of ways of being jerks to each other, and often they boil down to some sort of us versus them.
 The name Planet Nine is meant to be evocative of an extra-global mindset where the us is quite literally all of humanity."
 [^5]: "It doesn't have to.
 Sessionless isn't an either/or proposition, and you do sometimes need to provide a way for users to recover keys (of which using a password is one of many methods)."
 [^6]: "I don't actually care about Proctor & Gamble, but for products made by smbs and solo creators, having to buy their wares through Amazon's 30% rake is some bull honky-tonky."
+[^7]: "Kevin Spacey is mega-cancelled, so I don't want to use his line from the Usual Suspects here although it's certainly more recognizable.
+Turns out the quote reflects a commonly held sentiment amongst religious wordsmiths of the late 19th century, and I've pulled one such quote here"